-We aim to develop and implement an inclusive language policy to improve social equity in languages education, closing gaps in participation and attainment.
+We aim to implement an inclusive language policy to improve social equity in language education, closing gaps in participation and attainment.
 Our aim is that every child has the opportunity of international experience in class or overseas, through our cultural topics, language assistants or trips abroad.
 To ease the transition from primary schools, our KS3 language leaders visit primary schools to deliver fun and engaging lessons in French or Spanish.

 Key Stage 3